carletz/SprinklerBoy/README.md

 ## ⚙️ Firmware Features – `sprinklerboy.yaml`

 This **ESPHome-based** YAML configuration powers the SprinklerBoy smart irrigation controller, offering full integration with sensors, display, and networking.
-> It has to be adapted to your needs.
+> The file given it's just an overall example, it have to be adapted to your needs.

 ---